 A Few Cons With Turkish Miles

-Website and Booking Awards Has Some Quirks
+Website and Booking Awards Have Some Quirks

 The IT department at Turkish Airlines could use a few pointers.
 It doesn't start great, with an error-ridden sign-up process that all but requires you to sign up using the mobile app.